bzator/ASE2022_AOT_artifacts/README.md

 * cdm.json : compilation dependency map, which is a list of compiled files for all relevant modules (single linked lk binary in this case)
 * compile_commands.json : a list of commands used to compile each source file
 * ndb.json : Code DB for the `lk` linked module
-* rdm.json : reverse dependency map, which maps all relevant files to the corresponding modules that used it
+* rdm.json : reverse dependency map, which maps all relevant files to the corresponding modules that used them
 * results : a directory with the generated 1000 off-target programs for `lk`

 The `results` directory contains all the Off-target code generated for all functions evaluated for the `lk` target system which is the primary artifact to be verified as the main theme of the paper is extraction and generation of a correct C code from a larger S/W system.
-Additionally there are also results from the testing campaigns (fuzzer logs and artifacts) executed to properly evaluate the `AoT` usefullness (summary of the collected data from all test sessions are also available in the form of `.csv` files).
+Additionally there are also results from the testing campaigns (fuzzer logs and artifacts) executed to properly evaluate the `AoT` usefulness (summary of the collected data from all test sessions are also available in the form of `.csv` files).
 All the Off-targets code was generated using two tools recently released to open source, i.e.:
 * [Auto Off-Target](https://github.com/Samsung/auto_off_target)
 * [CAS](https://github.com/Samsung/CAS)

-These are the core engines that were release to open source.
+These are the core engines that were release to open source and are also artifacts for the paper.
 The test management scripts are not present as it was not included in the open sourced packages.

 ## Off-target generation